Zero carbon goal and climate emergency

 This graph shows a breakdown of Council’s organisational carbon footprint:

-Here are some of the things we’re doing to reduce emissions at Council:
+Here are some of the things we’re doing to reduce emissions at the council over the next 10 years:

-- Our facilities: We have a plan in place to reduce carbon emissions from the energy used at our facilities by 30% by 2024.
+- Our facilities: We have a plan in place to reduce carbon emissions from the energy used at our facilities by 30% by 2024, and 50% by 2030.
 The biggest savings in this area will come from changing natural gas heating to lower-carbon options, such as at our pools.

 - Council vehicles: We’re improving the efficiency of our vehicle fleet, and we are switching to Electric Vehicles (EVs).
-As at 31 October 2020, our vehicle fleet is over 17% electric.
+As at 11 June 2021, our vehicle fleet is over 20% electric.
+We expect our fleet to comprise 50% electric vehicles in 2025 and 100% electric vehicles by 2030.

-- Investment decisions: All reports presented to Council on key purchase and investment decisions must prepare have a Climate Change Impact Assessment.
+- Investment decisions: All reports presented to Council on key purchase and investment decisions must prepare have a Climate Change Impact Assessment for consideration.

-- New commercial builds: We’re looking at using the New Zealand Green Building Council GreenStar Building Rating for new commercial building projects including the Naenae Pool rebuild.
+- New commercial builds: We’re looking at using the New Zealand Green Building Council GreenStar Building Rating, or similar equivalent for new commercial building projects including the Naenae Pool rebuild, with all energy coming from either electricity or alternative low-carbon energy sources.

 - Silverstream Landfill: At Silverstream we have a methane collection system in place, which is used to generate energy.
-We are also installing a supplementary flare to improve methane destruction efficiency.
+We also have in place a supplementary flare to improve methane destruction efficiency.